Over on the Pacific coast of California beautiful beaches, green parks and a warm climate awaits.

 What are the best hostels to stay at in San Diego and Ocean Beach?

-We suggest you check out USA Hostels Ocean Beach.
-Like the name suggests, it’s in a great location right by the beach.
+We suggest you check out California Dream Hostel.
+It’s in a great location right by Pacific beach and offers surf lessons.

 Are hostels safe in San Diego California?